Home » Pyrenees » A complete guide to hiking Carros de Foc in Aigüestortes National Park

 The final part of the track ran next to the Estany Major de Colomèrs lake, from where we could already see a hut.

 Don’t be fooled, though!
-This is the old Colomèrs hut, and we had to keep walking along the lake until getting to the new one, located at 2.135 m of altitude.
+This is the old Colomèrs hut, and we had to keep walking along the lake until getting to the new Colomèrs hut, located at 2.135 m of altitude.

 We spent the afternoon dipping our feet in cold water, reading and sunbathing.
-Not having anything to do is something we rarely experience nowadays and the feeling was incredible!
+Not having anything to do is something we rarely experience nowadays, and the feeling is incredible!

-The best part was yet to come: dinner time.
+The best part was yet to come, though: dinner time.
 Dinner was at 7 pm and, when we were there, it was a delicious soup, followed by river trout with salad and chocolate pudding as a dessert.

 At 10 pm, the hut closed its lights and was silent.
 The truth is we were so tired that by 9.30 pm, we were already in bed.